Flying kite at British seaside

 Dmitry Petrov, Alexander Ivanov, Joshua Faskowitz, Boris Gutman, Daniel Moyer, Julio Villalon, Neda Jahanshad, Paul Thompson

-In proceedings of the International Conference on Medical Image Computing and Computer-Assisted Intervention (MICCAI), 2017
+International Conference on Medical Image Computing and Computer-Assisted Intervention (MICCAI), 2017

 Structural Connectome Validation Using Pairwise Classification